 Anyone covered by the Spanish social security system or a system is entitled to a TSE

 Residents of Spain can apply to the local Social Security Service and Information Centre (CAISS) for the card.

 Note: The TSE cannot be used in Spain to make medical claims.
 The EHIC (TSE) is for use when visiting a member state other than the country of residence where the card has been issued.
 That means a resident of Spain with a TSE may use it while travelling in other EU/EEA countries.

-- For information in English from the Spanish Social Security organisation (Seguridad Social): Click here
+- Information in English from the Spanish Ministry of Employment and Social Security

-- For the EU database of insurers that administer the program throughout Europe: Click here
+- List of the insurers that administer the EHIC

 Foreign nationals permanently resident of Spain paying into the Spanish social security system must obtain their EHIC (TSE) in Spain; the card will not be issued by the applicant's country of origin.

 EU citizens receiving pensions from their home country